 Our strategic reconnaissance is poor in these distant eastern regions, Generalfeldmarschall, but we do know that the enemy will defend in depth, with line upon line, and all the remaining strength of the British Empire will surely come into play.
 Of particular concern is a new tank, the Sherman Firefly.
-Its gun is a great improvement and will challenge even your best armor.
-But what other surprises may lie ahead I cannot say.
+Its gun is a great improvement that will challenge even our best armor.
+What other surprises may lie ahead I cannot say.

 Generalfeldmarschall, the final battles begin.
 I salute you!